 The Cromwell Community gardening project has been rejuvenated with the planting of over 200 bulbs of daffodils and other plants.
 Residents of Cromwell estate prepared the soil, planted bulbs and fresh flowers.

 Collaboration has taken place to enable a wide range of local community members to organise outreach diabetes screening and health checks for those at increased risk, including those from Black and Multi Ethnic groups in the Redhill area.
 This project, initiated in response to local Population Health data, has built on existing connections and relationships held between Growing Health Together, Reigate & Banstead Borough Council community development team, local mosques and other community hubs.

-Tree planting at Kiln gardens Woodhatch creating a beautiful green space for residents, to be able to meet, have a cuppa and a chat, which was funded by Growing Health Together and residents of all ages participated in planting the trees.
+Tree planting at Kiln gardens, Whitebushes creating a beautiful green space for residents, to be able to meet, have a cuppa and a chat, which was funded by Growing Health Together and residents of all ages participated in planting the trees.